 If you're unsure about a conversion or dealing with complex measurements, don't hesitate to seek professional advice.
 Engineers, architects, and other professionals can provide accurate and reliable conversions.

-- Example: If you're working on a construction project, consult with a structural engineer to ensure that all measurements and conversions are accurate and comply with building codes.
+- Example: If you're working on a construction project, consult with a structural engineer to confirm that all measurements and conversions are accurate and comply with building codes.

 Frequently Asked Questions (FAQ)